William H. Sullivan: Early life and career

 Sullivan was born in Cranston, Rhode Island, and graduated from Brown University as salutatorian and Class Orator of the class of 1943.
 His senior address was on America's duty to "aid in repairing not only the damage suffered by our Allies, but also that sustained by our enemies."
 After graduation, he entered the Navy and served as a gunnery officer on a destroyer, the USS Hambleton.
 The Hambleton escorted North Atlantic convoys, and served off North Africa and Italy before participating in the D-Day invasion of Normandy and the invasion of Okinawa.
 He had the senior watch on the Hambleton when it entered Yokohama harbor for the Japanese surrender.

 After obtaining a joint graduate degree from Harvard University and the Fletcher School at Tufts University under the GI Bill, Sullivan joined the Foreign Service and was posted to Bangkok, Thailand.
-During that tour, he was in brief communication with the Viet Cong, who were in exile in northern Thailand.
-His subsequent assignments were to Calcutta, India, Tokyo, Japan, Naples and Rome, Italy, and The Hague, Netherlands.
+His subsequent assignments were to Calcutta, India, Tokyo, Japan, Naples and Rome, Italy, and The Hague, the Netherlands.

 His habit of speaking his mind with force and candor grated on more than one superior, and for years he languished in the lower grades.
 Then, in the Kennedy administration, he was assigned to the office of W. Averell Harriman, the Assistant Secretary for the Far East.
 Harriman, no admirer of blandness, immediately recognized his abilities.

 Sullivan served as Harriman's deputy at Geneva negotiations about the future of Laos in 1961 and during the Cuban Missile Crisis.
 When the Vietnam War heated up, he served briefly as deputy chief of mission to the U.S. Embassy in Saigon.

-His nephew is former United States Deputy Secretary of State and current United States Ambassador to Russia John Sullivan.
+His nephew is former United States Deputy Secretary of State and former United States Ambassador to Russia John Sullivan.